mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/dynamic-reference-attribute.md

 ---
 title: DynamicReferenceAttribute class
+description: Declares an assembly to be used as a dynamic reference, which will be queried at runtime to find CALLD targets.

 ---

 Declares an assembly to be used as a dynamic reference, which will be queried at runtime to find CALLD targets.